openpracticelibrary/openpracticelibrary/src/pages/practice/mentorship.md

   This framing of Mentorship has been developed based of research and co-designed by the remote:af community.
 A video of the event has been provided below.

+  E﻿xample images of the Mentorship pattern in use have been provided in the share link with the templates.
 whyDo: Mentorship can provide organisations with reinforced channels of information outside of hierarchy and providing ongoing learning and development between people.
 As a learning and development practice,